 Using safety relay modules, you can reliably implement safety functions in machines and systems.
 They monitor signals from emergency stop buttons, light grids, and safety door switches, and initiate a safe state where necessary.
 The PSR product range comprises safety relays with fixed or configurable safety functions, zero-speed and over-speed safety relays, and safe coupling relays.More information

-The relays installed in the safety relay module are based on relay technology with force-guided contacts in accordance with EN 50205, they and reliably monitor functions in machines and systems.
-With redundant structures, the machine operator is always guaranteed a safe state.
+The relays installed in the safety relay module are based on relay technology with force-guided contacts in accordance with EN 50205, and they reliably monitor functions in machines and systems.
+Thanks to redundant structures, a safe state is always ensured for the machine operator.

 Safety relay modules are ideal if a machine or system requires few safety functions and logic operations to be implemented, such as in the following examples: